The Lady Hamilton

 This ornate former Portsmouth United Breweries pub has occupied this plot since Victorian times and sports one of the city’s most striking glazed brick façades.
-Passing to Brickwoods in the 1950s, it later became part of Whitbread’s huge estate and is now owned by Enterprise Inns.
+Passing to Brickwood’s in the 1950s, it later became part of Whitbread’s huge estate and is now owned by national pubco EI Group.

-During the tenure of licensees Stuart & Mandy Ainsworth the Leopold was a triple winner of the Portsmouth & South East Hampshire CAMRA Pub of the Year award – scooping the accolade in 2010, 2011 and 2017.
-Sadly those days are now gone and the pub is trading with a far more limited drinks range than the pub previously did.
-Alongside the national brand lagers and keg beers, the only cask offerings are Sharp’s Doom Bar Bitter and Adnams Ghost Ship (as of June 2017).
+During the tenure of former licensees Stuart & Mandy Ainsworth the Leopold was a triple winner of the Portsmouth & South East Hampshire CAMRA Pub of the Year award – scooping the accolade in 2010, 2011 and 2017.
+Sadly those days are now gone and the pub is trading with a far more limited drinks range than previously.
+Alongside the national brand lagers and keg beers, two changing cask ales are offered – these being sourced from large independent or national brewers.
+A visit in November 2017 found Fuller’s London Pride and Timothy Taylor Landlord on offer.
+A small selection of bottled beers such as Blue Moon and Adnams Mosaic is also offered, together with a range of big-brand wines, spirits and cocktails.